 After yesterday’s long drive and moderate hike, we were both looking for a more laid-back adventure for today.
 We decided to try the oatmeal bar at the hotel for breakfast and then stay closer to “home” by exploring some parts of the western section of Saguaro National Park.
 The oatmeal bar was fun and tasty, and we both enjoyed it.
 R had only (warmed) milk on his oats while I added some granola, raisins and chia seeds (lots of bugs!).
 We ate in the little “dining room” next to the bar, and recommended Tucson Mountain Park to another guest when he asked where we would recommend for short hikes in the area.

 Our adventures for the day would take us very close to that area, in the busy western section of Saguaro National Park.
-Rich had spotted a few interesting benchmarks on the map this mornign that we had never looked for, and he devised a nice loop so that we could search for all of them, and incorporate a hike we wanted to try as well.
-The first mark we found along Kinney Road was B 291, a very straightforward find in a round concrete monument in an open area, surrounded by a cool assortment of cacti (and guarded by a special little mammillaria)!
+Rich had spotted a few interesting benchmarks on the map this morning that we had never looked for, and he devised a nice loop so that we could search for all of them, and incorporate a hike we wanted to try as well.
+The first mark we found along Kinney Road was B 291, a very straightforward find in a round concrete monument in an open area, surrounded by a cool assortment of cacti (and guarded by a special little Mammillaria)!
 We found the mark immediately and documented it, and then poked around for a few minutes enjoying all the cacti.

 The second mark was a real challenge!
 When we pulled over to park, ahead of us rose a steep rocky slope covered, and I mean covered, with teddy bear cholla.
 The disk was in a large boulder that appeared to be somewhere near the top of this steep, loose gravel slope.
 We kept walking toward the coordinates and they kept leading us up and up.
 At one point, Rich exclaimed “I got stuck!” and I looked down to see a fat cholla segment stuck firmly into the side of his right calf.
 Our tweezers were in the car but he tried removing it wit his knife - mostly successfully, but a few very fine spines were left stuck in the skin that we would have to remove later.
 It was a beautiful spot but a very precarious one due to the density of the cholla!

 After that episode, I climbed a little higher and spotted the disk on the far edge of the large boulder, but the entire base of he boulder and all the area around it was carpeted with cholla.
-There was no safe way to get onto the boulder to photograph the mark, so I had to do so froma distance.
+There was no safe way to get onto the boulder to photograph the mark, so I had to do so from a distance.
 I was pleased to see that the disk’s stamping is still legible.
 We climbed down without incident other than a few cholla pieces sticking to my shoe (but not piercing it) and spent a few minutes at the parking pulloff removing the remaining cholla spines.
 We love the desert, but it always manages to get us in one way or another!

 The third mark on our list was across from the entrance to the Ironwood Picnic Area.
 This was another easy roadside BM that we found in good condition without any trouble.
 It helped too that there was a nicely detailed recovery from someone back in 2001.